netxms/netxms-doc/admin/appendix.rst

     -
     - No
   * - LDAP.UserClass
     - The object class which represents user objects.
 If the found entry is not of user or group class, it will be ignored.
     -
     - No
   * - LDAP.UserDeleteAction
     - This parameter specifies what should be done while synchronization with deleted from LDAP user/group.
-0 - if user should be just deleted from |product_name| DB.
+0 - if user should be just deleted from
+      |product_name| DB.
 1 - if it should be disabled.
-If it is chosen to disable user, then on LDAP sync user will be disabled and it’s description will be change on “LDAP entry was deleted.”
+If it is chosen to
+      disable user, then on LDAP sync user will be disabled and it’s description will be change on “LDAP entry was deleted.”
 Afterwards this user/group can be detached from LDAP and enabled if it is required or just deleted manually.
-    - 1
+    - Disable user
     - No
-  * - LDAP.UserMappingName
-    - The name of an attribute whose value will be used as a user's login name.
-    -
-    - No
   * - LDAP.UserUniqueId
     - Unique identifier for LDAP user object.
 If not set, LDAP users are identified by DN.
     -
     - No
   * - LongRunningQueryThreshold
     - Threshold in milliseconds to report long running SQL queries (0 to disable).
 Queries are logged to |product_name| server log file on debug level 3.
     - 0
     - Yes
-  * - MailEncoding
-    - Encoding for mails generated by |product_name| server.
-    - utf8
-    - No
-  * - MessageOfTheDay
-    - Message to be shown when a user logs into the console.
-    -
-    - No
-  * - MinPasswordLength
+  * - MaintenanceJournal.RetentionTime
-    - Default minimum password length for a |product_name| user.
-The default applied only if per-user setting is not defined.
+    - Retention time in days for maintenance jourcal entries.
+All records older then specified will be deleted by housekeeping process.
-    - 0
+    - 1826
     - No
   * - MobileDeviceListenerPort
     - Listener port for connections from |product_name| mobile agent.